The movie “The Monuments Men“ highlights an important aspect of U.S. Department of Defense (DoD) policy and operations:

-The duty to protect cultural property during armed conflict and post conflict activities unless prevented by imperative military necessity (subject to Rule 39 of customary international law).
+The duty to avoid unnecessary damage to cultural property during DoD operations and undertakings unless prevented by imperative military necessity (subject to Rule 39 of Customary International Law).

-The fact is: some monuments men and women serve in the US military; others serve in the armed forces of US or NATO allies; and others serve in conflict zones in a civilian capacity (e.g., for the US Department of State).
-Keeping this in mind, we offer the list below.
-To nominate your own “monuments man or woman of today,” please Contact Us .
+The answer is: some monuments men and women serve in the U.S. military; others serve in the armed forces of U.S. allies; and others serve in conflict zones in a civilian capacity (e.g., for the U.S. Department of State).
+Keeping this in mind, we offer the list below. tPlease Contact Us to recommend a “monuments man or woman”.

 Lieutenant Colonel James Ahern